ostracod/breadbooster/README.md

 * (x2) 3 pack of PC fans: [B0CD7P3S8Q](https://www.amazon.com/DARKROCK-Computer-Performance-Hydraulic-Warranty/dp/B0CD7P3S8Q)
 * (x1) 12V power supply: QFWB-36-12-US01

+## Principles of Operation

+BreadBooster has two temperature thresholds for hysteresis of fan control:

+* The "on" threshold is the temperature at which the fans turn on.
+* The "off" threshold is the temperature at which the fans turn off.

+The default "off" and "on" thresholds are 29 &deg;C and 32 &deg;C respectively.
+These thresholds can be tuned using the display and buttons.
+It is recommended to keep these temperatures above the maximum ambient indoor summer temperature, so that the fans don't turn on unnecessarily.

+BreadBooster also can detect when temperature is rapidly rising, and turn the fans on faster than the "on" threshold would otherwise allow.
+This type of temperature rise is called a "spike".
+BreadBooster has three tunables to determine spike behavior:

+* "Spike width" is the window of time to check for a spike.
+* "Spike height" is the minimum temperature increase to register a spike.
+* "Spike reset time" is the amount of time to run the fans after a spike before reverting to normal operation.

+The default spike dimensions are 5 &deg;C within 5 minutes, and the default reset time is 5 minutes.

+BreadBooster saves all tunable values to internal EEPROM.
+This ensures that the tunables persist in the event of a power outage.

+BreadBooster detects and displays the following types of faults:

+* A "temperature fault" occurs when the main board is unable to communicate with the satellite board.
+* A "fan fault" occurs when a fan tachometer stays flat after fan control has remained active for 10 seconds.

 ## Microcontroller Pinouts

 Main microcontroller pinout: